If you need a set of walkie-talkies for kids who like to play hard, these Nerf walkie-talkies are sure to survive every adventure.

 Extremely durable.
-Maximum range of 1,000 feet.
+Maximum range of 10 miles.
 Belt clips.
 Simple on-off slider.
 Morse code button.
 Cool Nerf blue and orange colors.
 Grippy handle.

 Does not include 2 9-volt batteries.